 1.2) In the dropdown-menu IDPS Alert select the option Save Raw Data Locally in order for the Unified Firewall to log packets which are recognized and blocked by IDS/IPS.

 1.3) Go to the menu Monitoring & Statistics → Logs → Alert Log.

 1.4) In the field More Filters select the parameter Category: IDPS to limit the Alert Log to IDS/IPS messages.

-1.5) Select an event you want to allow, click on the "gear symbol" and on Ignore Rule afterwards (in this example DNS requests to the DNS server 18.104.22.168 were recognized by IDS).
+1.5) Select an event you want to allow, click on the "gear symbol" and on Ignore Rule afterwards (in this example a UPnP broadcast was recognized by IDS).

 1.6) Repeat step 1.5) for additional events if necessary.

 1.7) The creation of the exception for the feature IDS/IPS is now complete.

 2.1) Go to the menu UTM → IDS/IPS.

 2.2) You can find the exception created in step 1.5) under Ignore Rules.
 If necessary you can edit the exception or delete it via the "dustbin symbol", if the exception isn't needed anymore.